stephenverderame/cpp_book/src/functional/functional_types.md

 ## Union

 I mentioned that `variant` is a type safe union.
 So you may be wondering what a union is.
 Well basically, it's the C way of holding a value of one or multiple types all within the same area of memory.
-All members of a union are stored in the same memory location, therefore a union only takes up the amount of space needed for its largest member.
+All members of a union are stored in the same memory location, so a union only takes up the amount of space needed for its largest member.

 ```C++